HorvathLab/NGS/RNA2DNA/docs/Usage.md

 ## Description

-RNA2DNA evaluates evidence of allelic imbalance and asymmetry in next-gen sequencing reads of exomes and RNA from normal and tumor samples from the same individual.
+RNA2DNA evaluates evidence of allelic imbalance and asymmetry in next-gen sequencing reads of DNA and RNA from normal and tumor samples from the same individual.

 ## Graphical User Interface